sysflow-telemetry/sf-deployments/integrations/elk/README.md

 ## Inspecting detailed process events

-In addition to generating alerts, the demonstrator also writes all raw events to ElasticSearch.
-While this part of the pipeline generates much more data, it provides very detailed insights into the behavior of particular attack steps.
+In addition to generating alerts, the telemetry stack also writes all raw events to ElasticSearch.
+While this part of the pipeline generates significanlty more data, it provides very detailed insights into the behavior of particular attack steps.
 Let's have a look at the `wget` command that was executed as the last step of the attack.